cdapio/cdap/docs/developer-guide/source/programming.rst

 body (a blob of arbitrary binary data).

 Streams are uniquely identified by an ID string (a "name") and are explicitly created before being used.
-They can be created programmatically within your application, through the Management Dashboard, or by or using a command line tool.
+They can be created either programmatically within your application or by or using a command line tool.
 Data written to a Stream can be consumed by Flows and processed in real-time.
 Streams are shared between applications, so they require a unique name.

 .. _flows: